evrikaclock/clock.mobile.xamarin/README.md

-# Amazing and cross-platform mobile client for Evrika clock
+# Mobile client for Evrika clock